ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ---
-title: "[Design] - The Strategy Pattern"
+title: "[Design Patterns] - The Strategy Pattern"
 date: "2021-04-29T22:40:32.169Z"
 description: Let's be strategic for a while!
 ---